 The Directors are satisfied that it is the intention of the Beneficiary to meet its legal obligations under the Transaction Documentation and that the Company will, therefore, continue to have access to adequate income liquidity and capital resources for the foreseeable future.
-It was noted that a letter of support had been issued by LBG (the Company's ultimate parent), dated 19 February 2020, confirming that it has the current intention to provide financial support to Lloyds and its subsidiaries to meet their respective financial liabilities as they fall due.
 Accordingly, the financial statements have been prepared on a going concern basis.